Bedrock-OSS/bedrock-wiki/docs/blocks/custom-trees.md

 <Spoiler title="Code">

-This loot will spawn leaves block (when you breaak it using shears)
+This loot will spawn leaves block (when you break it using shears)

 <CodeHeader>BP/loot_tables/blocks/custom_leaves_block.json</CodeHeader>